|BUSTER Documentation||previous next|

 |MolProbity||optional: turn off with argument -nomp or by setting $BDG_TOOL_MOLPROBITY_ROOT to none||$BDG_TOOL_MOLPROBITY_ROOT

 should be set to the full path of the root directory of the MolProbity installation or none.
-The root directory of the MolProbity installation must contain the files: cmdline/reduce-nobuild, cmdline/multichart and lib/hless.jar Also used by hydrogenate (required).
+The root directory of the MolProbity installation must contain the files: cmdline/reduce-nobuild, cmdline/multichart and lib/hless.jar Also used by hydrogenate and aB_hydrogenate (required).

 |buster-report will run MolProbity in a batch mode.
 Note that there is no need to install apache as buster-report does not use the web interface.
 Tested with both the new 4.02b version of MolProbity available from http://molprobity.biochem.duke.edu/ and the old 3.19 http://helix.research.duhs.duke.edu/.
 Make sure that you have configured MolProbity with the setup.sh script supplied with MolProbity as per the instructions.|